 The Value of the Cloud: Why You Should Migrate Today

-Most decision-makers at least understand the cloud’s value: greater agility and flexibility for scaling with business needs, lower capital expenditures, and so forth.
-Yet, some companies are still slow to act due to a variety of reasons: for instance, maybe they don’t know where to start, intimidated by the perceived complexity of defining and deploying a sensible cloud strategy.
-Or, they might not fully appreciate how cloud capabilities relate to them.
+Most decision-makers understand cloud's value: greater agility and flexibility for scaling with business needs, lower capital expenditures, and so forth.
+Yet some companies remain slow to act due to a variety of reasons: maybe they don't know where to start, they're intimidated by the perceived complexity of defining and deploying a sensible cloud strategy, or they don't fully appreciate how cloud capabilities relate to their business.

-Whatever the rationale for hesitating, the fact remains: from the rest of the world’s perspective, you’re not standing still – you’re slipping behind.
-Consider a few of the things you’ll be missing out on by delaying your cloud journey.
+Whatever the rationale for hesitating, the fact remains: from the rest of the world's perspective, you're slipping behind.
+Consider a few of the things you'll be missing out on by delaying your cloud journey.

 Most organizations are on a three- to five-year technology refresh cycle, which means they need to forecast their IT needs as far out as half a decade — an eternity in the modern business world.
 As a result, they tend to over-provision their in-house data center, not wanting to be caught with insufficient resources years before the next cycle.
 This strategy can result in a significant capital expenditure, with no guarantee that it's the right investment for the future.

-In contrast, cloud service providers (CSPs) generally have earlier access to the latest processor advancements and software optimizations – sometimes as much as a year ahead of individual customers – thanks to a close relationship between Intel and members of the CSP ecosystem.
-And, best of all, the selection, procurement, deployment and maintenance process has already been done for you, with hyper-converged systems powered by the latest 2nd generation Intel® Xeon Scalable processors and many other technology innovations.
+In contrast, cloud service providers (CSPs) generally have earlier access to the latest processor advancements and software optimizations — sometimes as much as a year ahead of individual customers thanks to close relationships between Intel and members of the CSP ecosystem.
+And best of all, the selection, procurement, deployment and maintenance process has already been done for you, with hyper-converged systems powered by the latest 2nd-generation Intel Xeon Scalable processors and many other technology innovations.

-Finally, the cloud doesn’t require a long-term commitment – unlike buying hardware on a five-year cycle, a cloud presence lets you pivot quickly and respond to dynamic market conditions in an OpEx environment.
-The cloud is dynamic, enabling you to change rapidly according to need, always taking advantage of the latest technologies.
+Finally, the cloud doesn't require a long-term commitment.
+Unlike buying hardware on a five-year cycle, a cloud presence lets you pivot quickly and respond to dynamic market conditions in an OpEx environment.
+Cloud is dynamic, enabling you to rapidly change according to shifting needs, always taking advantage of the latest technologies.

-Take one example: General Data Protection Regulation (GDPR) is the legal framework that governs how personal data is collected and processed in the European Union (EU).
+How?
+Let's consider the General Data Protection Regulation (GDPR) — the legal framework that governs how personal data is collected and processed in the European Union (EU).
 It establishes rules for how companies, governments and other entities can process the personal data of EU citizens or residents.
-If you do business in the European Economic Area, or plan to, you’ll need to demonstrate GDPR compliance.
+If you do business in the European Economic Area, or plan to, you'll need to demonstrate GDPR compliance.

-Or, consider “country of origin” statutes: wherever data originates, it has to live within the confines of that country.
-Say that you have plans to do business in Germany.
-You can either establish your own data center on German soil to meet country of origin requirements – at a great cost, significant time delay and bureaucratic red tape – or you can use a public cloud, which has already established a fully functioning, compliant presence that is continually updated, freeing you from regulatory worries.
+Or consider "country of origin" statutes, which state that wherever data originates, it has to live within the confines of that country.
+Say you have plans to do business in Germany.
+You can either establish your own data center on German soil to meet country-of-origin requirements — at a great cost, significant time delay and bureaucratic red tape — or you can use a public cloud, which has already established a fully functioning, compliant presence that's continually updated, freeing you from regulatory worries.

-Remember, falling short of these or myriad other compliance requirements runs the risk of customers not being able to continue doing business with you.
+Remember, falling short of these and myriad other compliance requirements risks customers becoming unable to do business with you.
 Entrusting compliance to the cloud frees you to focus on running and growing your business.